MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-telemetry-analytics-content.md

 1. The scheduler starts a Functions app that creates a batch job based on the file type, file size, and required decoding algorithm.
 The app selects a virtual machine with a suitable size from the pool and starts the job.

 1. Batch writes the resulting decoded file back to the lakehouse when the job finishes.
-This file must be suitable for direct ingestion in a format that the eventhouse supports.
+This file must be suitable for direct ingestion in a format that the Eventhouse supports.

-1. The lakehouse triggers a function that ingests the data into the eventhouse upon file write.
+1. The lakehouse triggers a function that ingests the data into the Eventhouse upon file write.
 This function creates the table and data mapping if necessary and starts the ingestion process.

 1. The KQL database ingests the data files from the lakehouse.